-If you're now at a global bank but are applying to a local firm because of this hiring spree, what do you need to know to improve your chances of getting a job?
+If you're now at a global bank but are applying to a local firm, what do you need to know to improve your chances of getting a job?
 Here are some expert tips.

 Don’t assume you know their strategy

 Given the extensive – and largely positive – media coverage these banks receive in Singapore, some candidates come into interviews wrongly assuming they already know enough about their strengths and weaknesses.
 “Do more homework.
 The local banks are dominant and highly visible here, but how much do you know about their strategies and nuanced differences?” says a former banker who now works as a headhunter.
 “Also consider the potential pain points the hiring manager is facing, and ways you can help address them.”

 DBS, OCBC and UOB are rapidly expanding their reach across Asia.
 “They’re identifying people who will eventually be mobile within the region,” says Gary Lai, managing director at recruiters Charterhouse Partnership.
 “During interviews you should say that you’re mobile should the bank require you to be posted overseas.
 However, don’t come across that you’re looking for an immediate posting if the job you’re interviewing for is currently based in Singapore.”

 Singapore banks use agency recruiters at a junior level even less than global banks do, so if you’re an analyst or associate, you should apply directly to the bank or get referred.
 “These days each local bank has a sizeable team focused purely on hiring, particularly for AVP positions and below,” says Lim Chai Leng, senior director of banking at recruiters Randstad in Singapore.

 Don’t be a job hopper